aws-samples/aws-eks-crac/README.md

 TBC

 ## Implementation steps
+**NOTE:** The steps below have been tested on Cloud9 (Amazon Linux 2); some tweaks might be required if you use another environment.

 1. Clone the sample implementation repo

 **NOTE:** As the repo is not public yet, you need to reach out to the owner (mahgisla@), and get your github account granted access to be able to clone the repo.
 You will be prompted to enter GitHub credentials when you attempt to clone.